-In Victoria, under the Food Act 1984, all food businesses that prepare, store and handle food for sale require registration or notification with their local Council.
-As part of this process, our environmental health officers monitor local food businesses to ensure they comply with the Food Act and National Food Safety Standards.
+In Victoria, under the Food Act 1984, all food businesses that prepare, store or handle food for sale require registration or notification with their local Council.

-Before you open a new food business, you should discuss your proposal with one of our environmental health officers.
+Before you start a new business or buy an existing business you should discuss your proposal with one of our environmental health officers.

 Call 9524 3333 to speak to an environmental health officer.

-For more information, download our Guidelines for new and transferring food businesses (PDF, 1MB).
+For more information, download our Guidelines for starting a new or existing food business (PDF, 7MB)

 I'm starting a temporary or mobile food businesses

-If you want to start a temporary or mobile food businesses in Victoria, you must apply for Food Act registration through Streatrader.
+If you want to start a temporary or mobile food business in Victoria, you must apply for Food Act registration through Streatrader.

-Streatrader is a state-wide single online system that allows you to:
+Streatrader is a state-wide online registration system that allows you to:

-- apply for registration with your local council
+- apply for registration or notification with your local council

-- lodge notification and statement of trade documents with your local council
+- lodge statement of trade documents with your local council

 - manage your registration.